cosmos/relayer/README.md

 ## Setting up Developer Environment

-Working with the relayer can frequently involve working with local developement branches of `gaia`, `cosmos-sdk` and the `relayer`.
+Working with the relayer can frequently involve working with local development branches of `gaia`, `cosmos-sdk` and the `relayer`.
 To setup your environment to point at the local versions of the code and reduce the amount of time in your read-eval-print loops try the following:

 1. Set `replace github.com/cosmos/cosmos-sdk => /path/to/local/github.com/comsos/cosmos-sdk` at the end of the `go.mod` files for the `relayer` and `gaia`.
 This will force building from the local version of the `cosmos-sdk` when running the `./dev-env` script.
 2. After `./dev-env` has run, you can use `go run main.go` for any relayer commands you are working on.
 This allows you make changes and immediately test them as long as there are no server side changes.